|Research areas||5G & IoT|

 - Enhanced goods security

 The Smart Internet Lab will demonstrate the freeport use case using a real goods transport scenario and a proof-of-concept smart truck that its location is provided via 5G.
+It is envisioned that this project will demonstrate significant automation opportunities for the logistics industry, among others.

 5G Logistics brings together 12 project partners: West of England Combined Authority, University of Bristol Smart Internet Lab, Bristol City Council, Cellnex, ADVA, Attocore, Unmanned systems, Bristol Port, This is Gravity ltd, Maritime Transport ltd, Cardiff University and Airspan.